Trist0ne/T500xVORON/README.md

 You can do the following sections in any order, they are just listed in the order I did them. **Some of the steps will be linked to other guides** for the non-T500 conversion specific parts as they cover them more in depth, and there's no need to reinvent the wheel.

 ### Prerequisites
-* Flash KATAPULT and Klipper to the U2C CANBUS adapter AND the SB2209 Toolhead board
+* Flash both KATAPULT and Klipper to the U2C CANBUS adapter AND the SB2209 Toolhead board
   * To make your life easier, do this before assembling anything.
   * An excellent resource for CANBUS flashing I reccomend following is located [here](https://github.com/Esoterical/voron_canbus).
 There are subfolders for the [U2C](https://github.com/Esoterical/voron_canbus/tree/main/can_adapter/BigTreeTech%20U2C%20v2.1) and the [SB2209 rp2040](https://github.com/Esoterical/voron_canbus/tree/main/toolhead_flashing/common_hardware/BigTreeTech%20SB2209%20(RP2040)).
+  * This can be a little tricky if you've never done it before, but its not overly difficult.
+Technically you can skip installing KATAPULT and just flash Klipper directly, but it will make updating klipper significantly more difficult later.
 * Assemble the VORON Stealthburner
   * Follow the build guide located [here](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual)
   * Attach and wire the SB2209 to the Stealthburner; double check your wiring carefully for the CNC-TAP especially